jaxio/jaxio.github.com/documentation/celerio/extraction.md

 Principle
 ---------

-The database schema extraction is performed by `dbmetadata-maven-plugin`, a Maven plugin provided by Jaxio.
+The database schema extraction is performed by the `extract-metadata` goal of the `dbmetadata-maven-plugin`, a Maven plugin provided by Jaxio.

 This plugin connects to a relational database using JDBC, retrieves the database schema metadata and write it into an XML file named `metadata.xml`.